mjneary10/shaunagra-test/content/cards/birthday/40th-birthday-card-for-him-funny-monkey.md

 image ="/img/cards/birthday/40th-birthday-card-for-him-funny-monkey/40th-birthday-card-for-him-funny-monkey"

-description = "40th birthday card for him with very funny monkey on it."
+description = "40th birthday card for him with very funny monkey on it.
+A funny birthday card for a milestone 40th birthday for your husband, brother, nephew or best friend.
+There are 4 monkey images to choose from too."
 +++

-40th birthday card for him with very funny monkey on it.
+A funny birthday card for a milestone 40th birthday for your husband, brother, nephew or best friend.
+There are 4 monkey images to choose from too.
+Option A has a monkey with a big cheesy grin, option B has a monkey holding birthday balloons swinging from a tree, Option C and D are of some cool dude monkeys wearing shades.
+This number can be changed too for no extra cost!
+Please include this in your message when ordering.

-Specifications are: -
+**Specifications are: -**